 Did you know? : March 28 is National Black Forest Cake Day.

-The Black Forest has many offbeat trails which a lot of people miss out on since they’re busy doing the road trip.
-These treks are a good getaway from the regular tail and have some picturesque views.
+There are many Black Forest Germany attractions that people miss out on since they are busy doing the road trips.
+One of them definitely is the offbeat trails.
+These treks are a good getaway from the regular trail and have some picturesque views.
 I loved the experience of wandering through the woods and finding some calm and serene trails.

 Triberg Falls is one of the highest waterfalls in Germany and is a landmark in the Black Forest region.
 Needless to say, if you visit black forests, this becomes another one of the places to visit in Black Forest Germany.
 The wild and roaring falls get your heart racing and makes you feel alive.
 The walkway to the falls and the constant sound of the falls is a wonderful experience.
 At the cascades of the Gutach River, water tumbles nearly 600 feet over 7 naturally created steps, resulting in a marvellous site.

 Right before the entrance is the shopping street, representing what the region is all about with the kuckucksuhren/clocks and other emblematic products of the region.
 There are Grandfather clocks, wall clocks, and cuckoos, as well as other clock-themed merchandise available.

 7. Visit Titisee Lake

 The highest lake in the Black Forest is a little bit magical in itself, but when you hike around it, you’ll discover the most spectacular views of the area around.
 It’s a small and cute town, popularly known for its lake.
 We took a walk by the lake on a cold windy afternoon but it was worth every second.
 This town is only a 45 minutes’ drive from the border of Switzerland: we were really tempted to drive there but planned to maximise our time in Germany instead.